opengeospatial/OGC-Web-API-Guidelines/README.md

 For example is it possible to differenciate between XACML or GeoXACML policies.
 XACML policies would be returned with the 'application/xacml+xml' media type and GeoXACML policies with media type 'application/geoxacml+xml'

-### Principle #17 - Use explicit geospatial relations
+### Principle #17 - Use explicit relations

 In many cases it is appropiate to use typed relation to explicitelly declare links among resources.

-A special case are topological spatial relations between resources (e.g., contains, within, etc.) which are easy to derive with a GIS, but not with Web clients unless the relations are explicitly represented.
+A special case are spatial relations between resources (e.g., topological relations such as: contains, within, etc.) which are easy to derive with a GIS, but not with Web clients unless the relations are explicitly represented.
 The relations may either be explicitly included in the resource representation or in Link headers in the HTTP response header (see RFC 5988).

 ### Principle #18 - Support W3C Cross-Origin Resource Sharing